 - your rep has to start the day in Repsly by clicking the Start day button and end End the day in Repsly

 How the time and mileage tracking works

 The route on the map will be shown by connecting breadcrumbs which are received from the mobile app.
-With our new bugfix, we decided to leave a hole inside of the route if breadcrumbs are not received more than 4000 meters.
+With our new bugfix, we decided to leave a hole inside of the route if breadcrumbs are not received for more than 4000 meters.

 Below are some example of the Route and how it's displayed in Repsly.

 In the image below you can see how it looks like when the GPS signal is lost.
-As you can see the route is disconnected in the place where the GPS has been lost.
+As you can see the route is disconnected in the area where the GPS has been lost.